-The Antelope Valley Environmental Collection Center (AVECC) will resume Saturday, March 20, 2021, with COVID-19 safety precautions.
+The Antelope Valley Environmental Collection Center (AVECC) has resumed with COVID-19 safety precautions.
 We ask that all attendees wear a face covering (even if being vaccinated) and remain in their vehicles with windows closed, if possible.
 Please stay home if you are experiencing any COVID-19 symptoms, have been asked to quarantine, or have recently traveled internationally.

 Event staff will only remove household hazardous and electronic waste from your trunk/pick-up bed.
 To dispose of sharps, you will be required to exit your vehicle and dispose of them in the designated area.